singhsanjana/fensying/README.md

 * `tests`: litmus tests and benchmarks.
 This folder also container test scripts to run entire set of benchmarks and litmus tests.

+## Use FenSying Docker
+Use `docker pull fensying/fensying` to pull and use FenSying docker

 ## Installation
 * Install required python libraries:<br/>
 ```